oovaa/hasanah/hasanah/README.md

 ## Requirements

 There are no specific requirements or dependencies for this extension.
 ## Extension Settings

 This extension contributes the following settings:

 * `hasanah.enable`: Enable/disable this extension.
 * `hasanah.delay`: Set the delay (in minutes) between each display of Hadith or Ayah.
+The delay can be any positive integer.
+The default value is 30 minutes.

 ## Known Issues

 - When the Hadith text is too long, it may not display properly.
-- When offline, the extension defaults to displaying a specific message.

 ## Release Notes